ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

+- Add scripts & Buttons to trigger dmxshow together with videoplayer sync
+- Add show commands to scheduler

 - Add DMX in control commands to control the video player/mapper with DMX
 - Add ArtNet control commands to control the video player with ArtNet